-Although these chicken trips taste amazing on their own, you can definitely add a dip on the side or top it over some salad, as we did in this recipe.
+Although these chicken trips taste amazing on their own, you can definitely add a dip on the side or top it over some pasta, as we did in this recipe.
 Try our Crockpot Crispy Kielbasa and Cheese Dip recipe that would truly complement your chicken tenders.
 Both are easily made in a crockpot so there will be no pile of dishes left on the sink.
 We’ve given you all the reasons to try this chicken strips recipe out.
-All that’s left is for you to grab your crockpot and enjoy the crunchy texture and delicious taste of our Crockpot Chicken Strips!
+All that’s left is for you to grab your crockpot and enjoy the crunchy texture and delicious taste of our crockpot chicken strips!
 So, let’s start cooking!

 How To Make Crockpot Chicken Strips

 Combine gravy mix and condensed soups in a bowl.
-Mix until evenly incorporated.
+Mix until evenly incorporated and set aside.

 Once done, season with salt and pepper to taste.
 Adjust accordingly.

-Serve on top of cooked pasta, garnished with parsley.
+Serve on top of 5 oz cooked pasta and garnish with ¼ tsp parsley.

 Commonly Asked Questions